datastructures-js/priority-queue/README.md

 ```

 ### .back()
-returns an element with lowest priority in the queue.
-If multiple elements exist at the lowest priority, the one that was inserted first will be returned.
+returns an element with a lowest priority in the queue.

 <table>
   <tr>